Great resources to help when you research colleges

 I wanted to share some of my favorite areas to use on a college website to learn more about both campus academics and culture.
-I've highlighted some of the schools my students are considering but google is your friend here, you can easily find similar sites for your colleges.
+I've highlighted some of the schools my students are considering but the web is your friend here, you can easily find similar sites for colleges on your list.

 College newspapers and online magazines tell you about the hot button issues on campus and how the administration, faculty and students react to them.
 You might also find out about special (virtual) events you can attend, community happenings, and alumni highlights.
 I always advise you pick up a paper when you visit campus but you can also read most online.
 Many even offer free online subscriptions, a great way to gather information to write your supplemental essays!
 Many schools also have active groups on Facebook and LinkedIn as well as active Twitter and Instagram feeds.
 Some newspapers (but this is a very small sample) ...